UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Adds an address to allow list of a collection.
+Adds an address to collection allow list.

 **Declaration**